-Let's look at why I believe Photoshop would be an wise investment and is just brilliant for bloggers.
+Let's look at why I believe Photoshop would be an wise investment and is just brilliant for bloggers and small businesses.

-I hope to convince you, however, that it's a wise investment.
-One that will pay you back tenfold in terms of what you can do with it.
-I'll show you how it can add real value to your visual marketing, and add a marketable skills to your resume to boot!
+I hope to convince you, however, that Photoshop is a wise investment.
+One that will pay you back tenfold in terms of what you can do with it and how it can benefit your small business.

 There is a learning curve, absolutely.
-Anyone who has opened Photoshop for the first time and been presented with that ominous workspace will agree - there's nothing intuitive in here!
+Anyone who has opened Photoshop for the first time and been presented with that ominous workspace will agree - there's nothing intuitive in there!

 The good news is, you only need to know a fraction of what Photoshop has to offer to start creating beautiful images for your blog.
-Learn the basics, practice while creating great blog visuals, and then try a new tool or panel or technique.
+Just the very basics is enough.
+With just a basic understanding, you can create great blog visuals and start to explore what else Photoshop has to offer.

 Before you know it, you'll be whizzing around that workspace like a pro, wishing you learnt to use it ages ago.

-So, let's me show you why I think it is worth the investment in terms of cost and time to learn.
+So, let's me show you why I think it's worth the investment in terms of cost and time to learn.

 Reason 1: Create Unique, Beautiful, Branded Blog Images

-With Photoshop sitting on your computer, you can create images of any size, any style, anyhow you like.
-Those images easily optimised for the web.
+With Photoshop sitting on your computer, you can create images of any size, any style, anyhow you like, all easily optimised for the web.

 You can also create them whenever you want.
-No need to be on the Internet.
 You can still be working even when you're offline.

 You can produce a range of image types — mood boards, mockups, tutorials and roundups - and quickly add branded colours, fonts, overlays and elements.

 You have state-of-the-art photo-editing software at your finger tips.
-Now this doesn't guarantee you world-class images, of course, but it does mean you can make the best of what you produce, no matter what your standard of photography.
+Now this doesn't guarantee you world-class images, of course.
+Sorry!
+But, it does mean you can make the best of the photos you take, no matter what your standard of photography.

 Keep your brand consistent throughout your online presence by designing your own cover photos.
-Quickly update those cover images for new opt ins, landing pages or products sales, without paying a designer or starting over.
+Quickly update those cover images for new opt ins, landing pages or product promotions, without paying or waiting for a designer.

 Create templates for quotes or calls to action to share on Instagram, FB and Twitter.